 As a knitter, I do not prewash yarn (mine or any other brand) before knitting unless I have some indication that it may badly bleed in a multi-color project.
 I strongly encourage you to make a swatch for any multi-color project (again, my brand or any other brand) and wash that swatch the same way you would wash the finished project.

 It is normal with some colors to occasionally have a very light tint to your first few washes.
 This is normal especially for saturated greens, reds, and any blue/green/gray color that may contain turquoise dye as a component.
 However, if you receive a yarn that is truly bleeding (rivers of dye in the water, obvious color loss to the yarn itself) then please contact me ASAP.
 I check all of my skeins but if something slipped through the cracks then I'd like to know about it and make it right.

 If you are unhappy with the item you receive then please contact me within 3 days so that I can give you instructions on exchanging it.
 Knitting needles are not accepted back for exchange.
 Unfortunately, I can no longer accept cancellations on dyed-to-order items or provide cash refunds.
 I am happy to issue store credit.

 I live in the area.
 Can I visit the studio/pick up my order?

 My studio is located in my home and closed to the public.
 I vend at a few shows a year in the St. Louis, MO and surrounding areas so local customers can shop in person.
 Those shows will be announced once they are scheduled.

 What are your wholesale terms?

 It makes me sad, but there is a limit to how much work I can do by myself in my home studio.
 I no longer offer regular wholesale discounts to shops.
-However, I am happy to take on the occasional yarn club, special shop colorway, or special event project.
+However, I am happy to take on the occasional yarn club, special shop colorway, trunk show, or special event project.

 What is your podcast called?